-BiographyResearch Assistant Professor.
-Dr. Logan received an A.B. from the University of Michigan, a Master's from the University of Wisconsin and a second Master's and Ph.D. from Northwestern University.
+BiographyRegina Logan is a research assistant professor at the School of Education and Social Policy.
+Logan received a PhD and master's degree from Northwestern University, a master's degree from the University of Wisconsin and an AB from the University of Michigan.
 She has taught at Mundelein College (now Loyola University) in Chicago where she also served as Director of Career Development.
-She was Director of Faculty Development and Assistant Dean for Educational Services at NU's School of Continuing Studies.
-Currently, she teaches in the School of Education and Social Policy.
-Dr. Logan's research and interest areas include gender and generativity, spirituality and wisdom in adulthood, and career development.
-Dr. Logan is the director of the Foley Longitudinal Study of Adulthood.
-In addition, Dr. Logan has extensive experience in teaching and learning in adulthood.
+She was Director of Faculty Development and Assistant Dean for Educational Services at Northwestern's School of Professional Studies.
+Logan's research and interest areas include gender and generativity, spirituality and wisdom in adulthood, and career development.
+Logan is the director of the Foley Longitudinal Study of Adulthood.
+In addition, she has extensive experience in teaching and learning in adulthood.

 |1984||MA, Teaching & Learning Processes||Northwestern University|

 Selected PublicationsMcAdams, D. P., Albaugh, M., Farber, E., Daniels, J., Logan, R. L., & Olson, B. (April, 2008).
 Family Metaphors and Moral Intuitions: How Conservatives and Liberals Narrate Their Lives.
 Journal of Personality and Social Psychology: 978-990.

 Adler, J.M. & McAdams, D.P.
 (2007).
 Time, culture, and stories of the self.
 Psychological Inquiry, 18(2): 97-99.

 McAdams, D. P., & Logan, R. L. (2006).
 Creative work, love, and the dialectic in life narratives of selected academics in McAdams, D.P., R. Josselson, and A. Lieblich (Eds.), Identity and story: Creating self in narrative (pp. 89-108).
 APA Books.